Aida Joaquin Acosta is a Senior Public Official and an Affiliate at Harvard University’s Berkman Klein Center.

 She has more than ten years of experience in advising on European regulatory and policy issues at the intersection of law, emerging technologies, and public policy.
 She has worked at the European Commission and the Ministries of Presidency, Public Administration, and Transport and Infrastructure of the Spanish Government.

-She has been a Fulbright Scholar at the University of Washington and the Berkman Klein Center in 2016-2017.
-As a Fulbrighter, she obtained a LL.M. focusing on Robotics Law and presented a methodology to reduce uncertainty on emerging technologies, receiving an Academic Excellence Award.
-At the Berkman Klein Center, she spent time researching the impacts of Artificial Intelligence (A.I.) in the Law.
-Her educational background also includes a Degree in Computer Engineering focused on A.I. and Robotics, and a Degree in Law focused on International Law.
+She has been a Fulbright Scholar at the University of Washington and a Fellow at Berkman Klein Center.
+As a Fulbrighter, she obtained an LL.M. focusing on Robotics Law and developed a methodology to reduce uncertainty on emerging technologies, receiving an Academic Excellence Award and a CALI Award in Privacy Law.
+Her educational background also includes a Degree in Computer Engineering focused on Artificial Intelligence (AI) and Robotics, and a Degree in Law focused on International Law.

-Aida is interested in developing practical tools for regulators and policymakers that help them to govern emerging technologies such as AI and promote innovations for the benefit of society.
+Aida is interested in developing practical tools for regulators and policymakers that help them govern emerging technologies such as AI and promote innovations for the benefit of society.